mostafa-elhaiany/SDB_Mini_Projects/README.md

 ```
 CV lane Detection
 ```
-Holds The basic lane detection code, the pipeline used in this code is as follows
+Holds The basic lane detection code, the pipeline used in this code is as follows: <br/>
-                1) Turn image into RGB colourspace <br/>
+                1) Turn image into RGB colour space <br/>
                 2) Resize image into a fixed width and height <br/>
                 3) Use a mask to detect the white colour inside the frame <br/>
                 4) Extract the region of interest of the frame <br/>